yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 ----

-LAMMPS-GUI tries to provide an experience similar to what people traditionally would have running LAMMPS using a command-line window and the console LAMMPS executable but just rolled into a single executable:
+LAMMPS-GUI tries to provide an experience similar to what people traditionally would have when running LAMMPS using a text editor, the command-line window, and launching the LAMMPS executable but just rolled into a single executable:

 - writing & editing LAMMPS input files with a text editor
 - run LAMMPS on those input file with selected command-line flags
-- extract data from the created files and visualize it with and external software
+- extract data from the created files and visualize it with external software

-That procedure is quite effective for people proficient in using the command-line, as that allows them to use tools for the individual steps that they are most comfortable with.
+That traditional procedure is effective for people proficient in using the command-line, as that allows them to use tools for the individual steps that they are most comfortable with.
 In fact, it is often *required* to adopt this workflow when running LAMMPS simulations on high-performance